briantan050/TELUS_IoT_Getting_Started/README.md

 * Registered your IoT device on the Azure IoT Hub
 * Compiled the Azure IoT MBed client and loaded it onto your IoT device
 * Successfully sent data from your IoT device to Azure IoT Hub
+* Monitored the contents of the incoming JSON packets with the Azure CLI tool

 The next section will send the sensor data from the IoT Hub to Power BI through a Stream Analytics job, enabling you to display your data on a dashboard that updates automatically.

 # Part 2: Displaying IoT data in a Power BI dashboard

+Dashboards are useful tools to provide views of data that can update automatically.
+For this project, I made a dashboard to display Temperature and Humidity data recorded by the Nucleo board, displayed on line charts.
+I also showed the GPS coordinates of the board at the time of recording, displayed on a map.

 ### Add a consumer group to your IoT hub